DevEvKa/aviasales_clone/README.md

 The project is a clone of the search page of the largest airline ticket search website in Russia.
 The project was made to improve the skills with React+Redux.
-You can try the project by clicking on [this link](https://devevka.github.io/aviasales_clone/) or watch the project overview by clicking on [this link]().
+You can try the project by clicking on [this link](https://devevka.github.io/aviasales_clone/) or watch the project overview by clicking on [this link](https://youtu.be/vkonCTyvQPc) (in Russian).

 ## Project technologies: